jsh9/muff/docs/configuration.md

       --exclude <FILE_PATTERN>
           List of paths, used to omit files and/or directories from analysis --force-exclude
-          Enforce exclusions, even for paths passed to Muff directly on the command-line.
+          Enforce exclusions, even for paths passed to Ruff directly on the command-line.
 Use `--no-force-exclude` to disable

 Format configuration:
       --line-length <LINE_LENGTH>  Set the line-length

 Editor options:
-      --range <RANGE>  When specified, Muff will try to only format the code in the given range.
+      --range <RANGE>  When specified, Ruff will try to only format the code in the given range.
                        It might be necessary to extend the start backwards or the end forwards, to fully enclose a logical line.